RedHatWorkshops/windows-containers-quickstart/docs/2-InstallingtheWMCO.md

 $ windows-containers-quickstart/support/generate-windows-ms.sh
 ```

-If you get a permissions denied error you may need to change permissions using this command
+If you get a permissions denied error you may need to change permissions using this command.
+Once changing the permissions below please run the above command again before proceeding.

 ```shell
 chmod +x windows-containers-quickstart/support/generate-windows-ms.sh